disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M02-HOL-Monitor.md

    >**Note**: Once enabled, this feature aggregates data from environments across all regions in your tenant and copies it into the default environment region for tenant-level reporting.
 A tenant-level administrator role is required for the one-time operation of granting consent for tenant-level analytics.

-5. The **Overview** tab displays a message indicating that tenant-level analytics has been enabled.
-Typically, these reports are displayed within 24-48 hours of enabling the feature.
+5. The **Overview** tab displays a message indicating that tenant-level analytics has been enabled. **Typically, these reports are displayed within 24-48 hours of enabling the feature**.

    ![](images/M02/pp122.png)

-    > **Note**: The below **tasks 1,2 and 3** has been made as read only because the service can take 24 to 36 hours to reflect service activities from the previous day.
+    > **Note**: **The below **tasks 1,2 and 3** has been made as read only because the service can take 24 to 36 hours to reflect service activities from the previous day**.
 Please go through the provided link for more details [Tenant-level analytics for Power Apps](https://learn.microsoft.com/en-us/power-platform/admin/tenant-level-analytics?tabs=new#how-do-i-enable-tenant-level-analytics)

 ### Task 1: Explore the Power Automate analytics (Read only)